 Each daily focus will generate substantial writing from, about, and beyond BODY themes.

-1. Finding the Real Story: Essential Elements of Story in Fiction and Memoir
+1. Finding the Real Story: Essential Elements of Story in Fiction and Creative Nonfiction/Memoir

 Finding the Real Story addresses some of the larger issues of writing story through a look at the essential elements of narrative.
 We go beyond mechanical and conventional approaches to craft, and limiting prescriptive definitions of each element of story, to bring forward complexity, depth, new thinking, and lots of new writing.
 This class strengthens the tools that you already have, and offers and encourages new ways of thinking and working to go deeper into your work; to make your work coherent at deeper levels; to find ways into the stubborn knots and potent concealed places in your stories; to develop characters that breathe and surprise and move the story; to find language that not only works, but amazes.